jnozzi/cocoadev.com/markdown/DockSize.md

 ----

 The following makes a window full screen (except for the dock and menu).
-It should be noted that     [aWindow setFrame:General/aWindow screen] visibleFrame] display:YES] does the same thing as all the code below.
+It should be noted that     [aWindow setFrame:aWindow screen] visibleFrame] display:YES] does the same thing as all the code below.
 However, this code demonstrates how to determine the dock's orientation (bottom, left, or right), the height of the dock (if on the bottom), and the width of the dock (if on the left or right), should you need to do so. aWindow is any window on the screen.
 Depending on what you want to do, you can use [[[NSScreen mainScreen] instead of [aWindow screen].

-	float visibleScreenWidth = General/aWindow screen] visibleFrame].size.width;
+	float visibleScreenWidth = aWindow screen] visibleFrame].size.width;
 	float visibleScreenHeight = [[aWindow screen] visibleFrame].size.height; // doesn't include dock and menu bar BOOL dockOnBottom = false;